Casual Legal: Electronic document signing

 In conclusion, the use of electronic signatures by municipalities marks a significant step towards modernization and efficiency.
 Municipalities are entitled to create guidelines and standards to ensure authenticity of the electronic signature provided by contracting parties.
 Further, electronic signatures are not available when signing land transfer documents.

 To access Alberta Municipalities Casual Legal Helpline, Alberta Municipalities members can call toll-free to 1-800-661-7673 or send an casuallegal [at] abmunis.ca (email) to reach the municipal legal experts at Reynolds Mirth Richards and Farmer LLP.
 For more information on the Casual Legal Service, please call 310-MUNI (6864) or send an riskcontrol [at] abmunis.ca (email) to speak to Alberta Municipalities Risk Management staff.
-Any Regular or Associate member of Alberta Municipalities can access the Casual Legal Service.
+Regular or Associate members of Alberta Municipalities can access the Casual Legal Service.